No your API isn't REST, but don't worry, it really shouldn't be!

-- The user is redirected to a product or a search result.
+- The user is then physically redirected to a product or a search result.

 Prior to REST, a program was hard-coded to a set of known resources on a server.
 You had to re-code the program to access new resources.
 After REST, programs let you connect to servers that provide you with a list of resources you could go to without any prior knowledge what so ever.
 The service provider controls your experience.
 He can remove links, create new links, remove media content, add new media content, it doesn't matter, the client (a browser in this case) doesn't need to know anything about that prior to entering the service.
 This paradigm shift cannot be understated.
 This is what gives REST its power!